Smonman/lightremote/README.md

 ---

-### When turning off the lights the multiple clicks occur
+### When turning off the lights the multiple clicks occure
 Try increasing the _cycle threshold_ parameter via the `-c` flag.

 ---